multivac61/multivac61.github.io/content/post/emulating-op-amp-circuits-using-wdf-theory.md

 There are still many circuits that are impossible to model using state-of-the-art WDF theory.
 An example are circuits that have global feedback (such as the MS-20 filter).
 Fundamental research in the field is active at the moment and hopefully within a few years those circuits will also be able to model using WDFs.

-A big shout out goes to [Kurt James Werner](https://ccrma.stanford.edu/~kwerner/) for help and support down the WDF rabbit.
+A big shout out goes to [Kurt James Werner](https://ccrma.stanford.edu/~kwerner/) for help and support down the WDF rabbit hole.